Boreas09/alexandria-docs/src/alexandria_data_structures/alexandria_data_structures-vec-VecTrait.md

 ### get

 Returns the item at the given index, or None if the index is out of bounds.

+#### Arguments

+- self The vec instance.
+- index The index of the item to get.

+#### Returns

-Parameters * self The vec instance. * index The index of the item to get.
-Returns * Option The item at the given index, or None if the index is out of bounds.
+- Option The item at the given index, or None if the index is out of bounds.

 Fully qualified path: `alexandria_data_structures::vec::VecTrait::get`